Loading...

 An exit survey is a brief feedback collection moment that happens at the exact moment when a customer is making a decision about their experience.
 For online services, this happens at checkout or before they leave your website.
 For in-person services, it happens right after payment or service completion.
 This timing is critical because customer sentiment is highest and most accurate in the moment.

 Exit surveys serve as an early warning system for negative review risks.
 Unlike satisfaction surveys sent hours or days later (when emotions have shifted), exit surveys capture authentic real-time reactions.
-They also serve as a friction point that naturally separates satisfied customers from dissatisfied ones — those giving low ratings trigger immediate intervention, while high-raters proceed directly to review requests.
+They give every customer a direct line to your team, so anyone with a concern can flag it immediately and you can make things right — while every customer, regardless of how they felt, is invited to leave an honest public review.

 Why exit surveys prevent negative reviews: They create a "pressure release valve" for frustration.
 A customer who had a mediocre experience but feels heard in an exit survey is significantly less likely to post a negative review than one who feels ignored.
 They've already told you directly, so posting publicly feels redundant.
 Plus, if you address their concern in the next 1-2 hours, they're unlikely to post at all — they'll focus on the resolution instead of the original problem.